services

 High-Resolution Scanning for Fine Art, Photographs and Transparencies

-1) Direct Scans
+1) Direct Scans (Digital Capture)

-Due to recent advancements in digital scan technology for wide format cameras, this process is the most easily controlled and cost-efficient.
-While lighting and shooting skills are always key, this process is capable of producing the highest-quality printed images.
+• While lighting and shooting skills are always key, this process is capable of producing the highest-quality printed images.

 2) Scans for photographs, slides, negatives or positive transparencies